sevvandi/netseer_paper/paper/paper.md

 it is assumed that vertices are assumed not to change between consecutive graphs (TODO: ref).
 In the task of _network time series prediction_, attributes of vertices are predicted while the structure of the network is assumed to be fixed and known (TODO: ref).
-Recent neural network based approaches such as DAMNETS [@damnets] and AGE [@age] employ computationally intensive pipelines and require large amounts of training data which may not always be available.
+Contemporary machine learning approaches such as DAMNETS [@damnets] and AGE [@age] employ computationally intensive deep neural network ipelines and require large amounts of training data which may not always be available.

 **TODO:** sort out the refs.
 [DAMNETS](https://arxiv.org/abs/2203.15009),
 [AGE](https://dl.acm.org/doi/10.1007/978-3-030-47426-3_34),
 [Meta Study with both](https://dl.acm.org/doi/10.1145/3642970.3655829)--**

 # Implementation